Agemonia/Agemoniafaq/index.md

 **Guardian of Light (lvl 3):** <span class="hidden">**Does this add +1 heal to items, item tokens, and weapon gems that Lunara uses?** Yes, this passive ability affects any healing ability that Lunara uses, so even item cards like 032 Healing Potion and 044 Scroll of Healing get the +1 heal bonus.</span>

 **Redemption (Paladin skill):** <span class="hidden">**Does this add +1 range and +1 success to Lunara’s Boon of Aiun?** Yes (added in errata).</span>

+**Character specific item when reaching level 4:** <span class="hidden">**The other characters all receive a new character specific item upon hitting level 4, but it seems Lunara does not.
+Why not?** Have patience, Lunara will unlock hers during level 4.</span>

 ### <a name="page_10.8" class="page-number">10.8</a> Garuk